Close

 Visas that require a Northern Territory employer

-You’ll need a genuine job offer from a Territory business to use these pathways.
+You will need a genuine job offer from a Territory business to use these pathways.

 General skilled migration visas